 Students who find it necessary to take a leave of absence should arrange a conference with their faculty advisor to discuss their request for a leave.
-The MSW program is a highly-structured program in which required courses are only offered one time a year.
+The MSW program is a highly- structured program in which required courses are only offered one time a year.
 Students requesting a leave of absence must wait an entire academic year before they can return to the program.
 There is no option for a one-semester leave.
 In consultations with the advisor, a Leave of Absence (LoA) Form needs to be completed.
-A copy of the LoA Form is appended at the end of the handbook.
+A copy of the LOA Form is appended at the end of the handbook.
 This form stipulates the reason for the leave and the academic year when the student will return to the MSW program to which they were accepted.
 The LA Form is submitted by the advisor to the MSW Program Director for approval.
 The MSW program Director will send the student the completed form indicating approval or denial of the request.
 The MSW Program Director will send a copy of the LA Form to the student's advisor, Office of Graduate Studies and place a copy in the student's MSW program file.
 Students granted a leave of absence must inform the MSW Program Director of their intention to begin the MSW program by submitting the Approval for Continuation Form by the date stipulated on the approved LA Form.
 Refer to the forms section of this handbook for a copy of the Approval of Continuation Form.
-Students who do not meet the stipulated deadline for submitting their request to resume the program will be withdrawn from the MSW program and must reapplyfor admission to the MSW program.
+Students who do not meet the stipulated deadline for submitting their request to resume the program will be withdrawn from the MSW program and must reapply for admission to the MSW program.

 Students who are unable to resume the program according to the terms stipulated in the LA Form should arrange a conference with their advisor to discuss their request for an extension of their leave.
 In consultation with the advisor, a LA Form requesting an extension needs to be completed.
-The LA Form is submitted by the advisor to the MSW Program Director for approval.
-The MSW Program Director will send the student the completed form indicating approval or denial of the request.
-The MSW Program Director will send a copy of the form to the student's advisor, Office of Graduate Studies, and place a copy in the student's MSW program file.
+The LA Form is submitted by the advisor to the MSW the student's advisor, Office of Graduate Studies, and place a copy in the student's MSW program file.
 Students granted an extension must inform the MSW Program Director of their intention to resume the MSW program by submitting the Request for Continuation Form by the date stipulated on the approved LA Form.
 Students who do not meet the stipulated deadline for submitting their request to resume the program will be withdrawn from the MSW program.
 Only one extension may be granted.